-MD2: Critical reading of the texts recommended by the course, s professor: press articles, reports, manuals and/or academic articles, for their discussion in class, or to expand and consolidate the lessons
+MD2: Critical reading of the texts recommended by the course¿s professor: press articles, reports, manuals and/or academic articles, for their discussion in class, or to expand and consolidate the lessons of the course.

 MD3: Resolution of cases, problems, etc, provided by the professor, individually or in group.